TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 The information we receive allows us to tailor our product offer and improve your shopping experience, making shopping easier and more enjoyable.
 It also enables us to process your purchases, confirm your orders, customize the content and layout of our pages, notify you about updates to our websites and products, and provide you with marketing information.

 The information you supply to us is added to our customer database.
 You may receive periodic mailings or telephone calls from us about new products and services, discounts, special promotions or upcoming events.
-If you do not want to receive such mailings or telephone calls from us, please Click here for contact information.
+If you do not want to receive such mailings or telephone calls from us, please click here for contact information.

 We occasionally provide your personally-identifiable information, including your name, address, email address, as well as a record of any transactions you conduct on our website or offline with us with a third-party advertising partner and its service providers in order to deliver to you banner advertisements and other advertising tailored to your interests when you are online.
 Our advertising partners will make the data we provide it anonymous before using it to deliver ads online.
 We may partner with other service providers that collect non-identifiable information about your visits to our website, your interaction with our products and services, and your visits to other websites to serve ads targeted to your interests on other websites.
 The information is collected through the use of cookies, web beacons, and similar technologies, and does not include your name, address, e-mail address or other personal information.
 To learn more about these practices or to opt out of having this information used by our third-party advertising partners to serve ads targeted to your interests, please visit the Digital Advertising Alliance by clicking here.
 To opt out of the online advertisements provided directly by Eddie Bauer, click here.
 If you delete your cookies, use a different browser, or buy a new computer, you will need to renew your opt-out choice.

 In some cases we may provide your name and address to a select group of companies whose products you may find of interest.
 If you do not want us to share this information with these companies, we can add your name to our "do-not-share" list.
-Please Click here for contact information.
+Please click here for contact information.

 We periodically send you email about new products and services, discounts, special promotions or upcoming events.
-If you do not wish to receive such emails in the future, please Click here for contact information, or click the "unsubscribe" link on any promotional email you receive from us.
+If you do not wish to receive such emails in the future, please click here for contact information, or click the "unsubscribe" link on any promotional email you receive from us.
 Please note: In order to process your purchases we may send you a confirmation email or we may contact you by mail or telephone if we have questions about your order.

 In some instances, we use third party companies to help us provide our products and services to you, to assist us in managing customer information, to fulfill promotions and to communicate with you.
 Some of these companies are given access to some or all of the information you provide to us, and some may use cookies on our behalf.
 These companies are contractually-restricted from using your information in any manner other than in helping us to provide you with the products and services available from Eddie Bauer.

 We may share information with governmental agencies or other companies assisting us in fraud prevention or investigation.
 We may do so when: (1) permitted or required by law. or, (2) trying to protect against or prevent actual or potential fraud or unauthorized transactions. or, (3) investigating fraud which has already taken place.
 The information is not provided to these agencies or companies for marketing purposes.

-^Return to top Companies Other Than Eddie Bauer
+^Return to top Companies other than Eddie Bauer

 Our privacy policy does not apply to companies other than Eddie Bauer.
 Companies other than Eddie Bauer are sometimes identified on our website, catalog or marketing materials.
 If you make a purchase from another company's catalog or website, the information you provide to that company, such as your credit card number and contact information, is provided to that company and not to Eddie Bauer.
 Providing this information to the company enables your transaction with the other company to take place.
 However, you should know that the company may, if you do not advise them to the contrary, share your name and postal and email addresses with third parties, including Eddie Bauer.
 You should also know that these companies have their own privacy and data collection practices and are not covered by the Eddie Bauer privacy statement.